 On the right to erasure, the main means of fulfilling that right is for us to delete personal data so that the data is permanently anonymised and cannot be de-anonymised, i.e. cannot be re-identified.

-As we do not know your names, email addresses, addresses, postcodes, we don’t know who you are, where you live, what you do, it might be hard to identify your personal data, or we might not be in a position where we can technically locate it.
+As we do not know your names, full email addresses, addresses, postcodes, we don’t know who you are, where you live, what you do, it might be hard to identify your personal data, or we might not be in a position where we can technically locate it.
 As we apply techniques such as data minimisation (not processing more data than what is needed), we consider it would be against the spirit of the law to hold data allowing us to identify you in case you want to exercise your right to erasure.
 Where we do not have the ability to identify individuals, we will be unable to address individual requests for erasure.
-Under GDPR we would not be obligated to collect more data about the data subject for the sole purpose of responding to a request for erasure in order to comply with the law.
+Under the GDPR we would not be obligated to collect more data about the data subject for the sole purpose of responding to a request for erasure in order to comply with the law.

 AWS: Amazon Web Services, Inc. 410 Terry Ave North, Seattle, WA 98109-5210 , US

 Google: Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland

 Twitter: Twitter International Company, One Cumberland Place, Fenian Street, Dublin 2, Ireland

 AppNexus Inc: 28W 23rd street, 4th floor, New York, NY, 10010, USA